RafalKucharskiPK/rafalkucharskipk.github.io/_research/coexistence.md

 ----

-### Vacancies

-We are always collaborators hungry, free to reach us out to understand more about opportunities at **coexistence@uj.edu.pl**
+## Jobs

+We have opened positions for PhD, PostDocs and Student internships to work at Jagiellonian University in Kraków, Poland under EU funded salaries.
+For more info reach us out at at **coexistence@uj.edu.pl** with CV/github/motivation and we will get back to you with details.

 ----